nijk/chrome-load-timer/README.md

 This project is licensed under the terms of the MIT license.

 # Todo
-1. Refactor previous timings into cache
+1. Refactor document.innerHTML => document.createDocumentFragment
 2. Create DRY style functions/methods for repeated code
-3. Refactor document.innerHTML => document.createDocumentFragment
-4. Convert to ES2015
+3. Convert to ES2015